cfpb/source-code-policy/exceptions.md

 #### Exceptions

-Right now, there are two categories of "compelling interests":
+Right now, there are three categories of "compelling interests":

 **One-off per-project exceptions**